sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![A screenshot of the code editor showing updates in context of the app.js file](media/hol-2019-10-02_12-33-29.png "AppInsights updates in app.js")

-6. Save changes and close the editor.
+5. Save changes and close the editor.

-7. Push these changes to your repository so that GitHub Actions CI will build and deploy a new image.
+6. Push these changes to your repository so that GitHub Actions CI will build and deploy a new Container image.

    ```bash
    git add .